gottscj/Hangfire.Mongo/README.md

 Alternatively you can just write your own, by inheriting MongoBackupStrategy and use that implementation.

 NOTE: This software is made by humans in our sparetime - we do our best but will not be held responsible for any data loss.

-### Configuration Overrides

-- `CheckQueuedJobsStrategy` (default: `Watch`)
-  - `Watch` uses change streams to watch for enqueued jobs.
-Will still poll using 'QueuePollInterval'.
-  - `Poll` will poll periodically using 'QueuePollInterval', recommended for large installments.
-  - `TailNotificationsCollection` uses a capped, tailable collection to notify nodes of enqueued jobs.
-Will still poll using 'QueuePollInterval'.
-Works with single node MongoDB instances.

-TODO.

 Contributors
 ------------